 Thanks to recent advances in technology, most new electric cars will run for between 120 and 200 miles on a single charge (official mileages can vary), and charging can cost as little as 3.7p per mile - which means big savings for you.

-Let's show you some numbers: We will pretend your business is leasing a VW e-Golf with a p11D of approx. £33,785, and that you are in the 20% tax bracket.
+Let's show you some numbers.
+We will pretend your business is leasing a VW ID.3 Life Pro Performance with a p11D of approx. £32,935.01 (which is fully electric with 0g/km in emissions), and that you are in the 20% tax bracket.

 The range of an electric car depends on how large its battery is.
 According to Which? tests, the tested range of several electric cars was between 58 miles and 242 miles.
 Government statistics show 56% of trips made by car were under five miles, 38% were five to 25 miles, and only 2% of trips were 25 miles or more, showing that most electric vehicles pack more than enough range for daily use.